prernashukla/LendingClubCaseStudy_old/README.md

 **To avoid defaulters (either by rejecting or taking some measures)**
 - Based on the assessment and driving factors, control the percentage of loan approved.
+- Reduce the loan approved for small business as they might not have high profit and tend to default.
-- Promote more short term loans by attractive interest rates.
-- Reduce the interest rate for long term loans.
+- Promote short term loans by attractive interest rates and Reduce the interest rate for long term loans.
 - Reduce the interest rate to below 15% for people with less than 100000 as their annual income.
-- Reduce the loan amount approved for experience people.
+- Reduce the loan amount approved for experienced people, 10+ years.
+- For people with higher revolving utilization rate, either reduce/reject the loan amount.
 - For people with OTHER home ownership, if they have high installments, either reduce/reject the loan amount.
 - Reject loans to people with more derogatory who might tend to bankrupt.